cloudflare/cloudflare-docs/content/cloudflare-one/identity/devices/warp-client-checks/disk-encryption.md

 ### On Linux

-Disk encryption is not supported on Linux at the moment
+Disk encryption checks are not currently supported on Linux.

 ### On iOS, Android and ChromeOS